chrispiech/pensieve/README.md

 # Pensieve
 ### Chris Piech, Annie Hu, Lisa Yan (Stanford University)

+This is a Maven project.
+Maven is simply a dependency manager for Java (https://maven.apache.org/).

 To run (main program is `stanford/edu/gitviewer/GitViewer.java`):
 * Set `TEST_REPO_PATH` to the desired folder containing version history to view.
   * Our use case expects a .git history in this folder.